AlttiRi/twitter-click-and-save/README.md

 ![Screenshot](https://user-images.githubusercontent.com/16310547/126911788-1cf9ec76-a415-49d2-9428-4f8a7ae1ca7d.png)

-It hides the sign up bar and the sign up section which shows all time while you are not logged in.
+It hides the sign-up bar and the sign-up section which shows all time while you are not logged in.

-_(Note: of course, you able to log in/sing up in [the front page](https://twitter.com/) or in the pop up that appers after you click on some button ("Like", "Follow"))_
+_(Note: of course, you are able to log in/sing up in [the front page](https://twitter.com/) or in the pop-up that appears after you click on some button ("Like", "Follow"))_

 ![Screenshot](https://user-images.githubusercontent.com/16310547/126912048-5efa30be-db76-4b7e-bd4a-7dc9d0dddb11.png)

 Finally, it hides "Trends" and "Topic to follow" by default.
 I find them useless, but you can do not agree with me, so it's not a big problem to disable this option.
 Just comment three related lines in the code in `Features to execute` section.

 UPD.
 Hiding of the Sign Up bottom bar also hides "Messages" block.
-In additional, the hiding the bottom bar can disable auto playing videos that can be usefull.
+In additional, the hiding the bottom bar can disable autoplaying videos that can be useful.
 You need to set `doNotPlayVideosAutomatically` to `true` for that.

 ![Messages](https://user-images.githubusercontent.com/16310547/133233108-807bdca2-7fb0-4324-b98c-bbadbd008d55.png)